petergridge/Irrigation-V5/README.md

 ### V5.4.21 coming soon
 * Reorder zones in the config flow
-* modify the list config service to include values
+* Modify the list config service to include values
+* Support sensor for start time, for example the sun sensor to start a program at dawn.

 # Irrigation Component V5 <img src="https://github.com/petergridge/Irrigation-V5/blob/main/icon.png" alt="drawing" width="30"/>